Max-Dov/strongson/config-editor/README.md

-# 🧱 Strongson World Config Editor
+# 🧱 Strongson Config Editor

 Utility to configure worlds (represented as JSON files) for Strongson via UI.